dark-loop/functions-authorize/src/isolated/README.md

 host.Run();
 ```

+> Starting with version 4.1.0, the default Bearer scheme is not supported by this framework.
+> You can use a custom scheme or make use of `AddJwtFunctionsBearer(Action<JwtBearerOptions>)` as shown above.
+This one
+adds the `"FunctionsBearer"` scheme.
+Clients still submit token for Authorization header in the format: `Bearer <token>`.

 Notice the call to `UseFunctionsAuthorization` in the `ConfigureFunctionsWebAppliction` method.
 This is required to ensure that the middleware is placed in the pipeline where required function information is available.`